BGP Port 179 Exploit Metasploit

 Port Numbers

 Let’s go back to the basics for just a moment.
-First, we have port numbers that are used to represent communication endpoints.
-Port numbers are assigned 16-bit integers (see below) that identify a specific process or network service—running on your network.
+First, we have port numbers, which represent communication endpoints.
+Port numbers are assigned 16-bit integers (see below) that identify a specific process or network service running on your network.
 These are not assigned randomly, and IANA is responsible for internet protocol resources, including registering used port numbers for well-known internet services.

 So, we have TCP port numbers and UDP port numbers.
 We know TCP enables hosts to establish a connection and exchange data streams reliably.
-TCP Port 179 may use a defined protocol to communicate, depending on the application.
+Depending on the application, TCP Port 179 may use a defined protocol to communicate.
 For example, BGP is an application that uses TCP Port 179.

 BGP chose this port for a good reason.
 TCP guarantees data delivery compared to UDP, and packets will be delivered on port 179 in the same order they were sent.
 So, we have guaranteed communication on TCP port 179, compared to UDP port 179.
 UDP port 179 would not have guaranteed communication in the same way as TCP.